 - There are various alternative systems of bidding conventions.
 These should be discussed in advance and disclosed to all players.
 A more elaborate system of exchanging information through the bidding may not necessarily lead to better results: good judgement by the players is more important.

 - Apparently, some groups allow additional information to be conveyed by extra remarks during the auction.
 For example the book Puur Näll As by Göpf Egg and Albert Hagenbucher gives a long list of sayings than can sometimes be used instead of or in addition to the normal bids to give information about a player's card holding.
 Unfortunately the book does not explain clearly to what extent this extra communication is allowed, when it occurs or or what exactly it means.
-I would strongly suggest that unless you find yourself playing with a group that routinely employs and understands these extra hints, the game will be more enjoyable if you stick to the straightforward style of auctiuon in which a bid is just a number and a denomination, a pass is just a pass, and no other words are allowed.
+I would strongly suggest that unless you find yourself playing with a group that routinely employs and understands these extra hints, the game will be more enjoyable if you stick to the straightforward style of auction in which a bid is just a number and a denomination, a pass is just a pass, and no other words are allowed.

 Other Sites, Software and Online Games

-The Swiss Jassonkel site has Sidi Barrani rules and advice in German.
+The Swiss Jassonkel site (archive copy) has Sidi Barrani rules and advice in German.
 The 'Jass uncle' is presumably Gottlieb Rüttimann since the text is the same as in his book Stöck Wis Stich (Luzern, 1969).